 The International Space Station maneuvered Jan.
 13 to avoid an impact threat posed by a 5-in. fragment from a 2009 orbital collision involving U.S. and Russian satellites.
 The 54-sec. debris avoidance maneuver (DAM) was carried out at 11:10 a.m.
 EST, using thrusters on the station’s Russian Zvezda service module.
 The decision to maneuver was made by NASA’s Mission Control in consultation with Russian flight control teams in suburban Moscow, in response to radar tracking by the U.S. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Maneuvers To Avoid Iridium Debris".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Maneuvers To Avoid Iridium Debris".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.